 Insoluble fiber (bulking agent) makes stools large.
 Large stools induce straining, straining causes the enlargement of internal hemorrhoids, enlarged hemorrhoids cause incomplete emptying, incomplete emptying causes impacted stools, impacted stools cause abdominal cramps.

-Both fibers are fermentable.
-If the bacteria level is normal, soluble fiber ferments 100%, insoluble — about 50% with normal motility, almost 100% with slow motility (common in IBS).
+Soluble and insoluble fibers are fermentable.
+If the bacteria level is average, soluble fiber ferments 100%, insoluble — about 50% with normal motility, and almost 100% with slow motility (a condition typical for IBS).

-Along with advice to use fiber, this is one of the most damaging recommendations in all of IBS-related dietary dogma.
-In fact, the absence of fats makes IBS and its‘ side-effects much worse, and turns it into IBDs.
-You can read more about the role of fats in digestion and colorectal disorders here.
+Along with the advice to use fiber, this is one of the most damaging recommendations in all IBS-related dietary dogma.
+In fact, the absence of fats makes IBS and its‘ side-effects much worse and turns them into IBDs.
+You can read more about the role of fats in digestion and colorectal disorderss here.

-It's true that dietary fats precipitate the gastrocolic reflex and peristaltic mass movement — two conditions essential for normal propulsion of food through the GI tract, normal stool formation, and normal defecation.
-Indeed, this normal physiological effect of fat precedes pain and cramping in impaired individuals, and results from normal peristalsis encountering large stools and gases — an effect similar to giving a shiatsu massage to your abdomen in the midst of IBS relapse.
+Dietary fats precipitate the gastrocolic reflex and peristaltic mass movement — two conditions essential for food propulsion through the GI tract, normal stool formation, and normal defecation.
+This innate physiological effect of fat may cause pain and cramping in people with IBS — an effect similar to giving a shiatsu massage of the abdomen amid IBS relapse.

 In the long-term, the “killing” or reducing of peristalsis by restricting fats makes all IBS-related constipation even worse — more constipation, more fecal impaction, larger stools, more gases, more pain, more sensitivity to pain, stiffer, smooth muscles, and impaired muscle contraction from severe calcium deficiency, because calcium doesn't get assimilated without fat in the diet.